kyma-project/control-plane/components/provisioner/README.md

 ## Overview

 Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters.
-You can provision empty clusters or clusters with Kyma (Kyma Runtimes).
+When provisioning a cluster, you can choose whether to provision a cluster with Kyma (Kyma Runtime), by providing **kymaConfig**, or not.

 For more details, see the Runtime Provisioner [documentation](https://github.com/kyma-project/control-plane/tree/main/docs/provisioner).